-L1C_S0: version R11850, fore+aft average, averaged to 3 km.
-This product is the L1C_S0 beta release.
+L1C_S0: version T13030, fore+aft average, averaged to 3 km.
+This product is the L1C_S0 validated release.
 The differences between beta and validated release are expected to be smaller than a few tenth of dB.

-GBTS (Global Backscatter Time Series): GBTS is an internal product that is created by combining multiple SMAP radar observations using R11850 L1C_S0 and T11940 L3SMA. σ^0 quality flags are ignored in the beta release.
-The following surface flags are applied to select only meaningful σ^0 for soil moisture purposes: static urban flag, static frozen/ice flag, snow flag, precipitation flag, and nadir gap flag.
+GBTS (Global Backscatter Time Series): GBTS is an internal product that is created by compositing multiple SMAP radar observations. σ^0 quality flags are ignored in the validated release during the composite.
+The following surface flags are applied to select only meaningful σ^0 for soil moisture purposes: excluding static urban flag, static frozen/ice flag, snow flag, precipitation flag, and nadir gap flag.
 Dynamic freeze/thaw, DEM, and dense vegetation flags are not applied since these will be examined during the L2SMA retrieval.